-Certification Process

-The registration audit consists of two stages:
+Registration Audit Stages

+- 1. Contract Validation (off-site) - 0.25-0.5 days typically

+2. Stage I:

+- Document review of your EHSMS framework - Evaluates the readiness of your organization to move to Stage II - If NCs are identified, they must be resolved before the Stage II can proceed

+3. Stage II:

-- Stage I: - On-site document review of your EHSMS (may be required to be submitted to PJR prior to Stage I) - Evaluates the readiness of your organization to move to Stage II - Stage II: - Scheduled 30 to 60 days after the Stage I audit - On-site audit of your entire EHSMS - Any nonconformities will need to be resolved prior to certificate issuance
+- Typically scheduled 30 to 60 days after the Stage I audit (must be completed within 6 months) - On-site audit of your entire EHSMS - If NCs are identified, they must be resolved before certificate issuance